 Are you open weekends and bank holidays?

-Our drivers deliver from 7am to 5pm Monday to Friday and from 7am to 12pm on Saturdays.
-We do not usually deliver on Sundays or Bank Holidays.
-We are usually closed between Christmas and New Year.
+Our drivers deliver from 7am to 5pm Monday to Friday.
+We do not deliver on Sundays or Bank Holidays.
+We are closed between Christmas and New Year.

 Our offices are open from 9am to 5pm Monday to Friday only.